Yandex Cloud

 Starting the MCP serverStarting the MCP server

 The parameters for starting the MCP server are already set in the .cursor/mcp.json file in the demo project.
-If you want to learn how and try running your own server, see ydb-mcp tutorials.
+If you want to learn how to run your own server and try it, see ydb-mcp tutorials.

 1. Open the Cursor Settings menu (do not confuse it with VS Code Settings).